dan-chui/drum-kit/README.md

 # Drum Kit

-A JavaScript page that uses Event Listeners to play drum sounds by click and keyboard press.
+A mobile reponsive page that uses Event Listeners to play drum sounds by click and keyboard press.
 Additionally, a Light/Dark toggle switch was added for presentation.

 ## Tech Stack